syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 ### Positioning Chart Elements

-The following code snippet illustrates how to specify the position of the chart elements.
+The following code example illustrates how to specify the position of the chart elements.

 {% highlight c# %}
 [C#]

-//Create a new word document
+//Creates a new word document

 WordDocument document = new WordDocument();

-//Add section to the document
+//Adds section to the document

 IWSection sec = document.AddSection();

-//Add paragraph to the section
+//Adds paragraph to the section

 IWParagraph paragraph = sec.AddParagraph();

-//Create and Append chart to the paragraph
+//Creates and Appends chart to the paragraph

 WChart chart = paragraph.AppendChart(470, 300);

-//Input data for chart
+//Inputs data for chart

 List<BarChartData> dataList = new List<BarChartData>();